Koishi-Satori/project_fire-supports_dps/README.md

 *So you may have found some unforgivable codes,don't attack me plz.*

+# *upgrade contest*
+ver3  basic structure and 5 types
+ver4  add a new type:mk153

 # *public list:*
 *(only to correct some spellig mistakes(why not correct it?I don't clear too.)&wrong-used words)* *accuary:accuracy*